-- Explore design strategies to retain and expand space for trees for new forms of infill housing and other redevelopment on private land - Develop tree canopy targets for Urban Place Designations within Fairfield, through implementation of the Urban Forest Master Plan - Explore other potential neighbourhood-specific policies or initiatives to better support the urban forest, in partnership with City - Develop climate change adaptation strategies for parks and open spaces
+- Explore potential strategies to retain and expand trees and open space on private land for new forms of infill housing and other redevelopment. - Implement the Urban Forest Master Plan, including developing tree canopy coverage targets for Urban Place Designations within Fairfield, and updating the Tree Preservation Bylaw. - dentify other neighbourhood-specific policies or initiatives to better support the urban forest, in partnership with City (e.g. requirement for permeable driveways; pilot projects; variances for tree protection; boulevard planting strategies) (more analysis needed during plan drafting) - Develop climate change adaptation strategies for parks